 If you do get Self-Supporting tires, you will need a tire pressure monitoring system (which is now government-mandated standard equipment on new cars), because a driver may not notice their tire has lost pressure without it.

 Auxiliary supported tires don’t have stiffer and tougher rubber, but are attached to a special rim that has a steel support ring that is attached to the wheel and can support the weight of the vehicle.

 Even though run-flat tires have been around in production vehicles since 1994, the adoption as a mainstream replacement for conventional tires has been slow for many reasons.
 A top complaint is in regards to price.
 On average, run-flat tires are about one-third more expensive than regular tires.
 Sheri Hermann, Communication Coordinator from Continental Tire tells us “run-flat tires provide convenience to a consumer, but conventional tires are typically lower in cost and have better ride qualities.”

 That’s not the only complaint though.
-While the reduced weight of carrying around a spare might seem like an advantage, run flat tires also have an impact on your fuel economy.
+While the reduced weight of carrying around a spare might seem like an advantage, run-flat tires also have an impact on your fuel economy.
 Thanks to the tires being heavier and thicker they can reduce fuel economy by 1-2%.
-Also, due to the stiffer and heavier design, the run flat doesn’t quite perform like its price would indicate.
+Also, due to the stiffer and heavier design, the run-flat doesn’t quite perform as its price would indicate.
 They can often be harsh on the road and don’t provide a lot of grip in low temperatures.